-The member directory is a feature of AccessAlly, and compiles each WordPress user on the site, displaying select information from each user's profile:
+The member directory is a feature of AccessAlly.
+It compiles a list of WordPress users on the site and displays select information from each user’s profile:

-Each member can then sort through the results and find members to connect with… and it's as easy as adding a shortcode.
-Here's how:
+Each member can then sort through the results and find other members to connect with.
+And, as an added bonus, you’ll see just how easy it is to a shortcode.

 Membership directories have two parts: the editable member profile, and the searchable list of all members.
-Let's take a look at the steps needed to implement this WordPress member directory plugin on your website.
+Let’s take a look at the steps needed to implement this member directory on your website.

-Create a “profile” page for each user to enable them to update their own information (just add a shortcode from AccessAlly!)
+Create a “profile” page for each user to enable them to update their own information.
+Don’t be intimidated by this task.
+You just add a shortcode from AccessAlly!

-Step 3: Decide What You Want To Appear in the Searchable Member Directory
+Step 3: Decide What You Want To Appear in the Search Results